richMetellus/doc_xAsCodePresentation/source/index.rst

 .. revealjs-break::
    :data-auto-animate:

-* Complexity can add up fast
 * Multiple teams can be responsible for delivering different artifacts
+* Complexity can add up very fast
-* Information sharing might not be optimized if the teams are siloed or got lost as team members leave
+* **Information management might not be optimized if the teams are siloed or worst information got lost as team members leave or retire**

 Personal Motivation